deel-ai/oodeel/README.md

-**Oodeel** also includes standard training functions with data augmentation and learning rate scheduler for models from `keras.applications` in [training_funs](oodeel/models/training_funs) directory.
+**Oodeel** also includes standard training functions with data augmentation and learning rate scheduler for toy convnet models or models from `keras.applications` in [training_funs_tf](https://github.com/deel-ai/oodeel/tree/master/oodeel/models/training_funs_tf) and `torchvision.models` in [training_funs_torch](https://github.com/deel-ai/oodeel/tree/master/oodeel/models/training_funs_torch) directory.
 These functions come in handy for benchmarks like *leave-k-classes-out* that requires retraining models on a subset of dataset classes.
 # Development Roadmap

 ## Roadmap to first release:
 - [x] The library works for `keras` models
-- [ ] Unification of tutorial notebooks
+- [x] Unification of tutorial notebooks
 - [x] Validation of all methods for pytorch using `TorchOperator`, making oodeel compatible with both tensorflow and pytorch models.
 - [x] Integration of `TorchDataHandler` to alleviate the need of `tf.data.Dataset` when using pytorch.
 At this stage, oodeel will no more require any tensorflow components when using pytorch, and vice-versa.
 - [ ] Revise docstring and type hinting